rumbu13/sharp/cstod.md

 - syntax is exactly the same as in C# (method definitions, string qualifiers, array declarations, comments)
 - many of the keywords are exactly the same (`void`, `string`);

+#Coding styles
+- D programmers prefer to use the camelCase notation instead of PascalCase for method names, variable names and enum members;
+- Module names (C# namespaces) are always in lowercase due to cross-platform compatibility regarding file names.
+- If there are conflicts between a named entity and a keyword, in C# you can use verbatim identifiers (@while).
+D does not have verbatim identifiers, but the convention is to add an underscore at the end of the entity (while_).

 #Type system
 ##Built-in types
 Basic type names are very similar in both languages with the following differences: